renovate-reproductions/30189/README.md

 You can clone the whole repo tree with `git clone --recursive ..` or update the submodules with `git submodule update --recursive`.

+The `Dockerfile` in this repository is just for demonstrating, that the CI is failing.
+It is the same for a crate from "sub-submodules" in a rust (Cargo) repo.

 # Current behavior

 The renovate bot only clones the repo and pulls the first level of submodules but skips the nested submodule.